pavanracharya/Q-eHack-2026/README.md

 ## 1. Executive Summary

-This project implements a deterministic ADAS sensor aggregation system on QNX RTOS with focus on real-time scheduling, IPC, and multi-core execution.
+This project implements a deterministic ADAS sensor aggregation system on QNX RTOS.
+The focus is on real-time scheduling, inter-process communication (IPC), and multi-core execution under high sensor load.

 ---